ga-wdi-boston/rails-api/README.md

 ```

-There are a lot of things in here, so let's take a step back and just look at directories at the top level of our app.
+There are a **ton** of things in here, so let's take a step back and just look at directories at the top level of our app.

 ```bash
 .